binkei05011810/poetry.lock-parser/README.md

 2. `npm install` to install all the necessary packages

-3. In the project directory, you can run: `npm start`

-Runs the app in the development mode.\
+3. `npm start` in the project directory to run the app in the development mode

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-The page will reload if you make edits.\
-You will also see any lint errors in the console.